 🤸

 Find a program near you.
-We built a searchable Adaptive Sports & Support Group Finder with 291 verified organizations across all 50 states — filter by your state, by activity (wheelchair basketball, pickleball, skiing, surfing, handcycling), or by whether you want sports, a support group, or both.
+We built a searchable Adaptive Sports & Support Finder with 612 verified organizations across the U.S., DC, and Canada — filter by state or province, activity (wheelchair basketball, pickleball, skiing, surfing, handcycling), or whether you want sports, a support group, or activity-based therapy after discharge.

 Funding the Equipment